solarsnake/coveralls-demo-ruby/README.md

 ## How to use this guide

 Fork the master branch of this project and make your changes to it.
 Use this branch to verify the changes you'll make.
+(Consider it your cheatsheet.)

+We're configuring the base project to use Travis and push coverage to Coveralls.
+The changes are few and easy, and they're listed below.

-Those changes are listed below.
-We'll walk you through each step.
+Now, let's walk through each step:

 ## Travis config steps